KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Changelog:
 v6.0 \/
-*Converted to TAC Life Support.
+*Converted to TAC Life Support!
+Now includes TACLS settings file, to overwrite existing TACLS settings for realistic consumption rates for all resources.
+Your window positions will reset.
 *Upgraded to Module Manager 2.1.5
 *ThorBeorn: Add support for the new version of FusTek *Fix RT2 patch again.